-The company has not entered into any agreements as described in this paragraph except for the normal "change of ownership" clauses included in certain loan agreements entered into during the normal course of operations.
-At 31 December 2018 there were covenants requiring the maintenance of Corticeira Amorim's controlling interest in contracts regarding loans totalling fourty-five million euros (31-12-2017: thirty-five million euros).
+The company has not entered into any agreements as described in this paragraph except for the normal "change of ownership" clauses included in certain loan agreements entered into during the normal course of operations and which, on a case-by-case basis, have been analysed and their contractualisation considered appropriate for the company's interests.
+At 31 December 2019 there were covenants requiring the maintenance of Corticeira Amorim's controlling interest in contracts regarding loans totalling sixty million euros (31-12-2018: forty-five million euros).
 In the case of change of shareholder control, the contracts provide the possibility - but not the obligation - of early repayment of the amounts loaned.
+This circumstance is not likely to impair the free assessment by shareholders of the performance of the members of the Board of Directors.

 5. A system that is subject to the renewal or withdrawal of countermeasures, particularly those that provide for a restriction on the number of votes capable of being held or exercised by only one shareholder individually or together with other shareholders.

 The Articles of Association of the Company do not include measures of this type and, to the best knowledge of Corticeira Amorim, there are no other arrangements and/or measures with that same goal.